Restoring Images Captured in Arbitrary Hybrid Adverse Weather Conditions in One Go: Methodology

 where $\lambda_{dis}$ is set to 0.1 to balance relative weight of $\mathcal{L}_{net}^{dis}$.

-The proposed paradigm can cope with 31 hybrid weather conditions by relying only on a five-class classification discriminator, whereas existing approaches have to treat 31 scenarios separately and are limited in capturing cross-weather interrelationships.
+The proposed paradigm can cope with 31 hybrid weather conditions by relying only on a five-class classification discriminator, whereas existing approaches have to treat 31 scenarios separately, resulting in a sophisticated and redundant training process.